agrosner/DBFlow/README.md

 #### 2.3.0
 1. Last bug-fix release before major updates!
+2. Project module names have changed.
+This is due to gradle complaining about "DBFlow:DBFlow".
+ DBFlow -> dbflow, DBFlow-Core -> dbflow-core, and DBFlow-Compiler -> dbflow-processor
 2. Fixed issue where `allFields=true` for `@Table` would append a length of 0 to the column creation.
 3. Fix bug where model caching for `List` lookup would use legacy `long` not respecting the custom column.
 4. Fixed ability to build project